VinceZK/authorization/README.md

     ...
 ]
 ```

-The permission described by above profile stands for the users who are assigned can do **Post, Edit, and Publish**
+The permission described by above profile stands for the user who is assigned can do **Post, Edit, and Publish**
-on **Blogs** which are tagged with **DB, JS, or Algorith** and whose ID are **between 1000000 and 1999999**.
+on **Blogs** which are tagged with **DB, JS, or Algorithm** and whose ID are **between 1000000 and 1999999**.

 The authorization value of a field is usually an array,
-which can contain elementary values(string or integer) or a **Select Option**s.
+which can contain elementary values(string or integer) or a **Select Option**s, and they can be mix.
-The value can also be the mix of both.
-And if you want the full permission, just assign the "*" character to the certain field.
+If you want the full permission, just assign the **"*"** character to the certain fields.

-A select option is described with 4 attributes: "Operator", "Option", "Low", and "High", which are detailed bellow:
+A select option is described by 4 attributes: "Operator", "Option", "Low", and "High", which are detailed bellow:

 ### Operator
 Now, following operators are supported:

 1. **Between**: between the Low value and High value, the Low and High are both included.

 2. **GreaterThan**: greater than the Low value, the High value is ignored.

 3. **LessThan**: less than the Low value, the High value is ignored.

 4. **GreaterEqual**: greater than or equal to the Low value.

 5. **LessEqual**: less than or equal to the Low value.

 6. **Equal**: equal to the Low value.

 7. **NotEqual**: not equal to the Low value.

 8. **StartsWith**: the check value is string, and starts with the Low value.

 9. **EndsWith**: the check value is string, and ends with the Low value.

 10. **Contains**: the check value is string, and contains the Low value.

-11. **Matches**: the Low value is regular expression.
+11. **Matches**: the Low value is a regular expression.

 ### Option
 It only contains 2 possible value: "Include" or "Exclude".